shashforge/agent-harness/README.md

 - The output contract applies to models too: the LLM planner answers with one JSON step or `{"done": true}`.
 Anything else is a `PlannerProtocolError`, not an improvised recovery.
+- Compaction is a lens, not an eraser.
+Past the context watermark the compactor shrinks what the planner is *shown*; the checkpoint list, the store, and the trace never lose a byte.
+A compactor that can't get back under the watermark escalates after one try.

 ## Run the tests